About David Killick

 Industrial archaeology - on demand as a seminar (ANTH 696b).

-Dr. Scarlett Chiu (Academica Sinica, Taiwan) will visit for 2-3 weeks in March to continue her colalboration with me and with Christophe Sand on petrographic studies of Lapita pottery (ca. 1200-850 cal BCE) from sites in New Caledonia
+Dr. Scarlett Chiu (Academica Sinica, Taiwan) was here all of March to continue her work with Christophe Sand and myself on petrographic studies of Lapita pottery (ca. 1200-850 cal BCE) from sites in New Caledonia.

 Current PhD supervisees